-In 1926, to honor those Americans who fought and lost their lives during World War I, the people of Kansas City erected this memorial.
-It was funded entirely through private donations and it's the only commissioned memorial of its kind in the U.S. that honors the 'Great War'.
-The Memorial is divided between a North Wall, Memory Halls and dominated by the massive 217-ft. tower.
-As dusk falls, the top of the tower is lit brightly and can be seen for miles.
-Inside the memorial, visitors will find the National WWI Museum, the official U.S. museum that contains the tanks, guns, memorabilia and interactive exhibits which gruesomely display the horrors of early 20th century warfare.
+A stirring commemoration to those who fought in World War I, the solemn Liberty Memorial forms an integral part of Kansas City's dynamic skyline.
+Built in the year 1926 to honor those Americans who lost their lives during World War I, this towering memorial is skirted by other nationally and historically-significant sites like the Memory Hall and Exhibition Hall.
+It was funded entirely through private donations and it is the only commissioned memorial of its kind in the country that honors the 'Great War'.
+As dusk falls, the top of the tower is lit brightly, towering over Kansas City's urbane landscape.
+The memorial's insides are home to the National WWI Museum, the official U.S. museum that contains the tanks, guns, memorabilia and interactive exhibits which display the nuances of the early 20th Century warfare.

 Chicago has the Green Mill and Kansas City has the Green Lady, a couple of things they have in common are great jazz and loads of ambiance.
 The only difference with the K.C. version is that guests can enjoy a couple of small bites while listening to some up-and-coming local artists.
 The cocktail menu is also filled with a lot of old-school drinks like the Manhattan, Rob Roy, Old-Fashioned and their very own Green Lady made with apple jack brandy.
 Check website for complete calendar of musicians and other information.

 Explore the history of the Negro Baseball Leagues at this museum located in the 18th & Vine District.
 Through video presentations, film exhibits, interactive stations, a photo gallery and pieces of memorabilia, the museum offers insight into the lives and careers of the players who contributed so much to the game of baseball while helping to advance the Civil Rights movement.
 This museum adjoins the American Jazz Museum, so be sure to allow enough time to visit both.